41st Infantry Regiment "Modena": World War I

 On 22 January 1917, the depot of the 41st Infantry Regiment in Savona formed the command of the Brigade "Lario", and three days later, on 25 January 1917, the depot formed the 234th Infantry Regiment for the new brigade.
 In August 1917, the brigade was sent to Vrtojba on the lower Isonzo, where it fought in the Eleventh Battle of the Isonzo.
 The brigade remained in the Vrtojba sector until the Battle of Caporetto forced the Italians to retreat behind the Piave river.
-On 8 November, the remnants of the brigade reached Padova.
+On 8 November, the remnants of the brigade reached Padua.
 At the end of November the brigade was sent to Valstagna and tasked with blocking the Brenta valley there.
 On 13 December 1917, the brigade was transferred to the Monte Grappa massif to reinforce the Italian positions on Monte Asolone during the First Battle of Monte Grappa.
 On 16 December the brigade fought in the Italian attack to retake the summits of Col Caprile, Col della Beretta, and Monte Asolone.
 On 18 December, the brigade came under heavy Austro-Hungarian attacks on Monte Asolone and after suffering 2,613 casualties had to abandon the summit.
 On 21 December 1917, the brigade was sent to the rear to be rebuilt.

 The brigade was again on the Monte Grappa during the Second Battle of the Piave River.
 On 15 June 1918, the day the Austro-Hungarian offensive began, the brigade had to fall back to its second line of defense, but the next day the brigade counterattacked and retook its lost positions.
 During the decisive Battle of Vittorio Veneto the brigade was once more on the Monte Grappa, from where it pursued the fleeing Austro-Hungarian troops to Fiera di Primiero.
 For its conduct and bravery during the war, especially during the Battle of Asiago, the Second Battle of the Piave River, and the Battle of Vittorio Veneto, the 41st Infantry Regiment was awarded a Silver Medal of Military Valor, which was affixed to the regiment's flag and added to the regiment's coat of arms.